 BASIC EARTH IMAGING (BEI), 2010, We carry a raw 2-D seismic data set through all steps of data processing with (almost) all the computer code (F77) required.
 Taught annually in fall quarter.
 Code library.
 Model(200,200) on page 67, Fig 5.7a. here 2-D FT only here no EARTH SOUNDINGS ANALYSIS: Processing versus Inversion (PVI), 1992.
 Signal analysis.
-Introduction to inversion. here not yet here no IMAGING THE EARTH'S INTERIOR (IEI), 1985.
-My most widely quoted book, 300 pages, out of print, but here now!
-John Louie has created a magnificent Java adaptation of this class.
-English,
+Introduction to inversion.
+Slides

 not yet here no FUNDAMENTALS OF GEOPHYSICAL DATA PROCESSING (FGDP) 1976.
 Some people say this book, my first one, is the most creative (though the most difficult).
-Here's a link to the Claerbout and Muir L1-norm paper.
+Here's the 1973 Claerbout and Muir L1-norm paper.
 English ,

 Free advice for careers, for speakers, and for writers.